-The power of historical GIS is partly its ability to “overlay” or simultaneously display multiple “layers” of spatial information in a dynamic mapping environment.
-However, beyond displaying spatial information, the software allows us to query and analyze large amounts of data in relation to each other across space and time.
+The power of historical GIS is partly its ability to “overlay” or simultaneously display multiple layers of spatial information in a dynamic mapping environment.
+Beyond displaying spatial information, the software allows us to query and analyze large amounts of data in relation to each other across space and time.

-This tutorial will guide users through the process of adding multiple forms of data (aerial photographs, parcel-level land use vectors, and county-level agricultural data) to a GIS and conducting spatial analysis on the data those layers contain.
-We will learn how to manipulate features in layers and create new ones based on their spatial relationships.
-For instance, we will create buffers at a set distance around features like roads and then query and calculate the forms of land use inside that road-side buffer zone.
+This tutorial will guide you through the process of adding multiple forms of data (aerial photographs, parcel-level land use vectors, and county-level agricultural data) to a GIS and conducting spatial analysis on the data those layers contain.
+We will learn how to manipulate features in layers and create new feature classes based on their attributes and their spatial relationships.

-- Download ArcLesson5.zip and save in your Documents\ArcGIS folder (Remember to unzip the folder).
+- Download the zipped file and save in your Documents\ArcGIS folder (make sure you unzip the folder).

-From the AirPhotoImages folder add the following scanned aerial photos (rasters) from Weld County, Colorado:
+- Navigate to ArcGIS_Lesson5\ AirPhotoImages folder and select the following 5 raster images of scanned aerial photos from Weld County, Colorado: